Kissi, Burkina Faso

-Kissi is an Burkinabe archaeological site located in the Oudalan Province of Burkina Faso, near the lake Mare de Kissi and near the borders of Mali, Niger, and the Niger River.
+Kissi is a Burkinabe archaeological site located in the Oudalan Province of Burkina Faso, near the lake Mare de Kissi and near the borders of Mali, Niger, and the Niger River.
 Occupied during the Iron Age, Kissi provides evidence for Iron Age textiles, beads, and mortuary practices.
 The site also has unique ceramic and settlement sequences to it, with clusters of mounds located throughout the site.
 Radiocarbon dating dates the specific occupation of the site from 1000 BC to 1300 AD.

 Cemeteries

 The site's seven cemeteries cover approximately 400 hectares of land, and three have been partially excavated.

 Artifacts

-Throughout the years, various artifacts have been excavated and analyzed by researchers.

-Grave goods

 Several of the cemeteries contained burials, which not only were characterized by the placement of stone slabs near them, but also contained various grave goods.
 Some of the grave goods include beads, iron tools, copper alloys, textiles, bracelets, anklets, snail shells, funerary jars, and even weaponry such as daggers.
 It is likely that the weaponry found indicated social status and were not used for fighting.

+Analysis of the copper indicates that the metal was imported from Carthage in the Roman Empire, providing clear evidence for Trans-Saharan trade in the earliest centuries of the 1st millennium CE.